These are the most expensive private jets owned by celebrities

 Drake’s private jet has the words “Air Drake” on the engines.
 His OVO owl logo is prominently displayed on the front side of the body while the tail bears his clasped prayer hands logo.
 The Cargojet logo appears on the rear end of the body, on the lower part.

 Painted in a baby blue colour, the glamorous jet was reportedly 23 years old when it was gifted to Drake.
 But Cargojet spent USD 100 million on refurbishments to make it luxuriously comfortable for the superstar rapper.
-Reports suggest that the overall value of the aircraft when Drake received it was around USD 185 million.
+Reports suggest that the overall value of the aircraft when Drake received it was around USD 185 million (INR 1,532 crore approx.).

 According to an E!
 News report, the aircraft has plush leather seating, gold-hued accents and a giant flat-screen TV, among several other state-of-the-art features.
 Drake had himself posted about his aircraft on Instagram.
 In one post, which is now deleted, the interiors revealed a full kitchen and luxury bathrooms.